vidishsirdesai/projects/README.md

 4. Remote to Local (R2L): These attacks attempt to gain unauthorized access to a system from a remote location.
 Examples include "ftp_write", "guess_passwd", "imap", "multihop", "phf", "spy", "warezclient", and "warezmaster".
 5. Probe: Probing attacks, which aim to gather information about a network or system.
 This category includes attacks like "ipsweep", "nmap", and "satan" that scan networks for vulnerabilities and gather information.

-Considering all of the above, a new column, namely `attack_hlc`, has been created which has the information of high level classification of the `attack` column.
+Considering all of the above, a new column, namely `attack_hlc`, has been created.
+Wherein each of the element in the `attack` column has been assigned to its respective high level class.

 ### New dataset
 The new dataset with all the above changes made is stored in: [link](datasets/network_anomaly_dataset_cleaned.csv).